 Eric has served as an Associate Editor for The Player’s Journal in conjunction with the Association for Theatre in Higher Education (ATHE), where he continues to work as an actor with the Playwrights and Creative Teams (PACT); and has presented papers and/or workshops at the Kennedy Center American College Theatre Festival (KCACTF) and the Mid-America Theatre Conference (MATC).
 He is a past Co-Representative for the College/University Division of the Illinois Theatre Association (ITA), where he received ITA’s 2008 College/University Division “Award of Excellence.”
-His performance or book reviews have been published in The Baylor Journal of Theatre and Performance, Theatre Topics, and (upcoming) in Theatre History Studies (2020).
+His performance or book reviews have been published in The Baylor Journal of Theatre and Performance, Theatre Topics, and in Theatre History Studies (2020).
 He received an Excellence in Directing Certificate of Merit from the KCACTF in 2014, for his 2013 UIS Theatre production of Clifford Odets’ AWAKE AND SING!
 From 2017-2019, he served as Co-Chair of the Playwriting Symposium for the MATC.
 In 2018, he received the Kennedy Center’s/KCACTF’s Region III Faculty Service Award for Illinois.
-At UIS, he began serving as Chair of the Art, Music, and Theatre Department in 2018.
+At UIS, he serves as Chair of the Art, Music, and Theatre Department.

 Eric earned an M.F.A. in Acting from The University of Nebraska-Lincoln and a B.A. in Theatre Arts from The University of Minnesota-Minneapolis.